alberto-collab/albertodemo/README.md

 # albertodemo
-this is my first git repositories.
+this is my first git repository.
+Author = Himal Subedi.